Our top tips for travel in Japan

 The 500 yen coin (top left) is the highest value coin in general circulation anywhere in the world.
 You may come across 'One Coin' bars or pubs in Japan.
 Basically this means that everything costs 500 yen.
 These can be very good value so keep your eyes open.

-These are market rates so the rates you get as a tourist are unfortunately likely to be a fair bit worse (but see below for a link to some advice on getting the best rates).
-Please do keep in mind that exchange rates can change, so do check for the latest rates.
+These are market rates so the rates you get as a tourist are unfortunately likely to be a fair bit worse.
+Please do keep in mind that exchange rates can change, so we always advise checking for the latest rates.

-How much money will I need in Japan? - Click to go to our FAQs section with the answer!
+How much money will I need in Japan? - Please head to our FAQs section for more advice.

 Travellers Cheques can be exchanged at most major banks, larger hotels and some duty free shops.
 You may avoid some commission by using yen-denominated Travellers Cheques.